Frequency-Selective Modeling and Analysis for OFDM-Integrated Wideband Pinching-Antenna Systems: Performance Analysis in OFDM PASS

-This solution, $\tilde{\mathbf{x}}$, solely optimizes frequency-independent geometric path loss and critically ignores signal phase.
-In OFDM PASS, since the total phase experienced by the signal from each PA is inherently frequency-dependent due to waveguide dispersion, coupling, and free-space propagation, employing the fixed locations $\tilde{\mathbf{x}}$ results in varying inter-PA phase differences for different subcarriers $p$.
+In OFDM PASS, since the total phase experienced by the signal from each PA is inherently frequency-dependent due to waveguide dispersion, coupling, and free-space propagation, employing the frequency-independent locations $\tilde{\mathbf{x}}$ results in varying inter-PA phase differences for different subcarriers $p$.
 Consequently, the condition for constructive interference, i.e., phase differences being integer multiples of $2\pi$, cannot be simultaneously met across all frequencies.
 This inevitable phase misalignment causes signals on some subcarriers to undergo non-coherent or even destructive interference.